Guide to Nursing Homes: Understanding Care, Costs, and Options

 “I don't want to leave my home.”

-“I'm worried about being alone.”
+“I'm afraid of being alone.”

 Caregiver Burnout